cs-ed/impacts-stevewalston/README.md

 Exploration: The harmful impacts of computing

+  * To begin the exploration, all students will read the same article selected by the teacher.
+When the reading is completed, the teacher will lead/encourage a class discussion as to what the harmful impact was.
+The teacher can then model what a written response could look like.
-  * Students will be assigned a few of these articles to read:
+  * Students will then be assigned a few of these articles to read:
     * article 1
     * article 2
+  * For each article read, students will record their response primarily focusing on:
+    * What the impact was
+    * What led to the impact
-  * for each article read, students will talk about what the impact was, why it happened, what could have been done better and what more could have been done to prevent the harmful impact
+    * What could have been done to prevent the impact

+#### Investigation 2

+Exploration: The helpful impacts of computing

 ### Assessment